 The difference in tone from bridges is slightly controversial.
 Some people are convinced there’s a huge difference in sound whereas others can’t notice anything.

 But the general consensus is that the Wraparound has better sustain due to the way it is in contact with the body of the guitar.
-But Tune-O-Matic bridges offer no or very little sustain.
+But don’t assume Tune-O-Matic bridges offer no or very little sustain.
 They’re still fine just maybe produce a bit less.

 In terms of tone a wraparound bridge is quite punchy and can be aggressive sounding, usually slightly brighter and snappier when compared to Tune-o-Matic bridges.
 The Tune-O-Matic is a bit smoother, fuller and warmer.